theflippantfox/chip-8/README.md

 The original implementation of the Chip-8 language includes 36 different instructions, including math, graphics, and flow control functions.

-Super Chip-48 added an additional 10 instructions, for a total of 46.

 All instructions are 2 bytes long and are stored most-significant-byte first.
 In memory, the first byte of each instruction should be located at an even addresses.
 If a program includes sprite data, it should be padded so any instructions following it will be properly situated in RAM.

-This document does not yet contain descriptions of the Super Chip-48 instructions.
-They are, however, listed below.

-In these listings, the following variables are used:

-nnn or addr - A 12-bit value, the lowest 12 bits of the instruction n or nibble - A 4-bit value, the lowest 4 bits of the instruction x - A 4-bit value, the lower 4 bits of the high byte of the instruction y - A 4-bit value, the upper 4 bits of the low byte of the instruction kk or byte - An 8-bit value, the lowest 8 bits of the instruction

 # Build Guide